satinder147/good_image_selector/README.md

-# good_image_selector
+# Good Image Selector

-Why I wrote this script
+## Why I wrote this
-Whenever I go out, I click a lot of photographs.
-1000-2000 photos per day.
-I use google photos to back up good memories.
-My camera clicks very large JPEGS(approximately 20MB).
-Backing up all the photos will be very costly and since 95% of photos are either redundant copies, bad quality photos, this script  comes in very handy to choose the good ones.

-Uptill now, I used to do this process by viewing the images as extra large previews and then selecting the images.
-There were two problems with this
-1. Extra large previews are also small, can't see most of the things clearly
-2. Any accidental click or click press might ruin all the hardwork I did.
-3. Using the mouse makes the process slower
+Whenever I'm out and about, I'm always snapping away with my camera.
+I easily rack up between 1000 to 2000 photos a day.
+These JPEGs are pretty hefty, around 20MB each.
+So, storing them all on Google Photos would cost a pretty penny.
+Plus, let's be real, about 95% of them are either duplicates or just not that great.
+That's where this handy script swoops in.
+It helps me cherry-pick the gems from the sea of snapshots, ensuring that only the best memories get backed up.

+Until recently, my approach involved sifting through images using extra-large previews, which presented a couple of challenges.
+1. despite being labeled as "extra-large," the previews often rendered details too small to discern clearly
+2. The risk of accidental clicks or presses loomed large, potentially undoing hours of meticulous selection.
+Moreover, relying solely on mouse navigation tended to slow down the entire process.

-I was not able to find any tool, that helps me preview images(at very large size) and simultaneously select the images I want to copy
+I haven't been able to find a tool that allows me to preview images at a very large size while simultaneously selecting the ones I want to copy.

-Features
+## Features
-1. View images at large size and simultaneously select images.
-2. Images are not copied as soon as you select images, nor they are copied in the end.
-Reason for not copying images as soon as you select is that you might not want to copy a image, or might decide later after looking at some more images.
-Copying images later has a problem that it takes a while after you are done labelling to copy the images.
-Any failures during this operation needs relabelling.
-I follow a hybrid approach where a buffer of images is kept(default 10 images, buffer_size).
-The least recently selected photo is copied to the destination whenever the buffer is filled.
-This helps you to correct any labelling mistakes you make.
-3. Keyboard only operation

-Controls
+I've been searching for a tool that allows me to view images at a large size while simultaneously selecting the ones I want to copy, all without reaching for the mouse.
+What I've found frustrating is that most tools either copy images immediately upon selection or only allow copying after I've finished selecting.
+Neither approach works seamlessly for me.
+If I copy images right away, I might change my mind later or realize I missed something important.
+On the other hand, copying images after selecting them all means waiting for the copying process to complete, which can be time-consuming.
+Plus, any failures during this process mean I have to start over, which is a hassle.
+To tackle this, I've developed a hybrid approach: I maintain a buffer of images (let's say 10 by default), and whenever the buffer is filled, the least recently selected photo is copied to the destination.
+This way, I can correct any labeling mistakes I make without losing too much progress.

+Additionally, my ideal solution should enable me to accomplish all these tasks using only the keyboard, ensuring maximum efficiency.
+Here are the controls I envision:

+## Controls:
-1. Use left/right arrow keys to move through the images.
+1. Utilize the left and right arrow keys to navigate through the images.
-2. Use "a" key to select and "d" key to deselect any image.
+2. Press the "a" key to select an image, and "d" key to deselect it as needed.